-1. TECHNICAL CONTROL AND REGISTRATION The administrative and technical control will take place on between and , , 2.
-MEETING WITH THE ORGANISERS AND RIDERS' BRIEFING The meeting with the organisers will take place onat (place and time). (date), The Riders' briefing will take place onat (place and time). (date), 3.
-SCHEDULE AND FORMAT OF THE EVENT The schedule of the event is the following:
+TECHNICAL CONTROL AND REC SISTRATION The administrative and technical cobetween and • (date) MEETING WITH THE ORGANISE RS AND RIDERS' BRIEFING The meeting with the organisers with (place and time).
+Il take place on (date), at The Riders' briefing will take place at (place and (date),

+3. SCHEDULE AND FORMAT OF THE EVENT

+The schedule of the event is the following: